tonyg55/portfolio/README.md

 The projects in this repository include:

+- Purchase Probability API: Deployment of a Logistic Regression model to production ready to return predictions
 - Healthcare Management: Forecasting Cost of Care Per Patient using Gradient Boosting Regression
 - Computer Vision: Classifying Spiral Galaxies with Convolutional Neural Networks